-Prerequisites: 4000-level courses are advanced seminars for students in an Honours Programme (at least a 5.0 cumulative grade point average) who have credit for at least 84 credits in the University.
-Students who meet these requirements also must have the stated prerequisite, (please check the current supplemental calendar) or written permission of the course director before enrolling.
+Prerequisites: 4000-level courses are advanced seminars for students in an Honours BA program (at least a 5.0 cumulative grade point average) who have successfully completed at least 84 credits.
+Students who meet these requirements must also have the stated prerequisite, (please check the current supplemental calendar) or written permission of the course director before enrolling.

 AS/POLS 4000 3.0/4000 6.0 Special Topics.
 Various sections of this course will focus on specific themes of general interest to undergraduate students.
-Students should consult the Department's supplementary calendar for sections which may be announced at a later date.
+Students should consult the department's supplementary calendar for sections which may be announced at a later date.

-AS/POLS 4001 3.0/6.0 Selected Topics in Comparative Politics.
+AS/POLS 4001 3.0/4001 6.0 Selected Topics in Comparative Politics.
 Various sections of this course focus on specific themes in Comparative Politics.
 Students should consult the Department of Political Science supplementary calendar for specific section offerings.

-AS/POLS 4002 3.0/6.0 Selected Topics in Canadian Politics.
+AS/POLS 4002 3.0/4002 6.0 Selected Topics in Canadian Politics.
 Various sections of this course focus on specific themes in Canadian Politics.
 Students should consult the Department of Political Science supplementary calendar for specific section offerings.

-AS/POLS 4003 3.0/6.0 Selected Topics in International Relations.
+AS/POLS 4003 3.0/4003 6.0 Selected Topics in International Relations.
 Various sections of this course focus on specific themes in International Relations.
 Students should consult the Department of Political Science supplementary calendar for specific section offerings.

-AS/POLS 4004 3.0/6.0 Selected Topics in Political Theory.
+AS/POLS 4004 3.0/4004 6.0 Selected Topics in Political Theory.
 Various sections of this course focus on specific themes in Political Theory.
+Students should consult the Department of Political Science supplementary calendar for specific section offerings.

+AS/POLS 4005 3.0/4005 6.0 Selected Topics in Empirical Theory and Methodology.
+Various sections of this course focus on specific themes in Empirical Theory and Methodology.
 Students should consult the Department of Political Science supplementary calendar for specific section offerings.